 Application performance may mean many things, but for web app developers, it means just two key factors:

 This refers to the amount of time it takes from an initial user request to receipt of a response.
-Obviously, it must be rapid, given today’s user demands.
+It must be rapid, given today’s user demands for web-based software.

 Brief Look at Key Factors of Application Scalability

 Conditionally, you can organize the segments of a web application that are the most affected by the performance and scalability issues into the following groups: